Jamaica Run

-Jamaica Run is a 1953 American adventure drama film concerning ownership of an old estate set on the island in the Caribbean.
-It was directed by Lewis R. Foster and starred Ray Milland, Arlene Dahl and Wendell Corey.
+Jamaica Run is a 1953 American Technicolor adventure drama film directed by Lewis R. Foster and starred Ray Milland, Arlene Dahl and Wendell Corey.
 Much of the personnel in this movie worked on the previous year's Caribbean Gold.
+The plot concernsownership of an old estate set on the island in the Caribbean.

 Plot

 Pat Fairlie is out of the Navy now and travels to Jamaica to renew acquaintance with Ena Dacey, an old flame.
 Ena lives on a stately sugar plantation with her brother, Todd, and their mother.
 Land baron Montague comes to collect the rent.
 The mother speaks arrogantly about the family's wealth.
 In reality, the Daceys have financial woes, but pay a mere one pound per year to lease the place, due to a long-ago bargain made after documents proving the rightful owner's purchase were lost at sea.

 Montague comes to Pat with a proposition.
 He believes the chest containing the documents can be recovered from the ocean floor and wants Pat to be his diver.
 Janice and Robert Clayton have put in claims to Montague that the property should be legally theirs.
 Pat refuses to help, but Montague explains that some other diver will, so Pat might as well be there to look out for his Ena's family interests.
 Mysterious events begin to occur.
 Todd appears to fall in love with Janice, but when she nearly drowns until Pat rescues her, Todd's behavior seems suspicious.
 Robert is then found by Pat, dead on the ocean floor.
 Inspector Mole of the island police arrives to investigate and soon concludes it's not an accident but a murder.

 A treasure chest is found, presumably containing the vital documents.
 After an attempt on Pat's life, he and Ena do some investigative work on their own.
 They find an antique dealer who recently sold such a chest to a customer.

 Montague is identified as the culprit, trying to pull an elaborate land swindle using forged documents.
 He is arrested for Robert's murder, while the others must rush to save the plantation after the delusional Mrs. Dacey sets fire to it.